Neuroscience (MRes)

 Highlights

-- Intensive week-long introductory module prepares students for the course before the start of Semester 1.
+• An intensive week-long introductory module prepares students for the programme before the start of Semester 1.

-- Students have the opportunity to conduct a year-long project in a single laboratory.
+• Students conduct a year-long research project in a single laboratory (120 credits).

 Fees and funding